Hashbrown Breakfast Casserole

 Why did my crust come out soggy?

-If the hashbrowns go into the pie plate wet, they’ll steam in the oven instead of browning and crisping.
-And if the crust doesn’t have a full 25 minutes at 425°F to firm up before the egg mixture goes in, it won’t have the structure to hold the custard without getting waterlogged.
+It’s almost always one of two things: the hashbrowns weren’t dry enough before pressing them, or the crust pre-bake was not long enough.
+Moisture is the enemy here.
+If the hashbrowns go into the pie plate wet, they will actually steam in the oven instead of browning and crisping.
+And if the crust doesn’t get a full 25 minutes at 425°F to set before the egg mixture goes in, it won’t have the structure to hold the custard without getting waterlogged.
+Both are easy fixes for next time, drying thoroughly and the full pre-bake time.

 Can I scale this up for a crowd?